RobertApikyan/AbstractMvp/README.md

  // Notify viewActionDispatcher about actionMethodB viewActionDispatcher.onViewAction(actionMethodB)
 ```
 2. ViewActionDispatcher will send the viewAction to ViewActionObserver, which contains view instance.
-Depending from ViewActionDispatcher implementation, viewActions can be cached, if the view is detached, and will be sent when the view will become attached again.
+Depending from ViewActionDispatcher implementation, viewActions can be cached, if the view is detached, and will be sent to UI when the view will become attached again.
 ```kotlin
 // Sending actionMethodB to ViewActionObserver viewActionObserver.onInvoke(actionMethodB)